 Oligotrophic lakes (TSI <40) are very clear, with low nutrient concentrations and low algal growth.
 Eutrophic lakes (TSI >50) have less-clear water, with high nutrient concentrations and high algal growth.
 Eutrophic lakes are more likely to have frequent algal blooms.
 Mesotrophic lakes (TSI 40-50) are in the middle, with fairly clear water, and moderate nutrient concentrations and algal growth.
 Lakes in lowland King County have a range of different natural trophic states, and human activities may also alter a lake's trophic state (usually by changing nutrient inputs).

 Trophic state indices

-In 2019, the chlorophyll and Secchi TSI values were in the mesotrophic range, while the total-phosphorus TSI value was in the oligotrophic range.
+In 2020, the TSI values were in the mesotrophic range.

 Comparison map